TEN-framework/TEN-Agent/README.md

 make build
 ```

 This will generate an agent executable.
-We can change the source code in `agents/addon/extension/openai_chatgpt/openai_chatgpt.go` for instance to adjust your prompt and OpenAI parameters.
+We can change the source code in `agents/addon/extension/openai_chatgpt/openai_chatgpt.go` for instance to adjust your prompts and OpenAI parameters.

-Once done, we can use the following command to start a server which you can test out with Astra AI playground like we did in previous steps.
+Once done, we can use the following commands to start a server you then can test out with Astra Agent playground like we did in previous steps.

 ```shell